Ingrid Bergman: 1956–1972: Hollywood return

-On 23 September 1964, The Visit premiered.
-Based on Friedrich Dürrenmatt's 1956 play, Der Besuch der alten Dame; eine tragische Komödie, it starred Bergman and Anthony Quinn.
+On 23 September 1964, The Visit premiered; based on Friedrich Dürrenmatt's 1956 play, Der Besuch der alten Dame; eine tragische Komödie, it starred Bergman and Anthony Quinn.
 With a production budget of $1.5 million, principal photography took place in Capranica, outside of Rome.
 She plays Karla Zachanassian, the world's richest woman, who returns to her birthplace, seeking revenge.

 On 13 May 1965, Anthony Asquith's The Yellow Rolls-Royce premiered.
 Bergman plays Gerda Millett, a wealthy American widow who meets up with a Yugoslavian partisan, Omar Sharif.
 For her role, she was reportedly paid $250,000.
 That same year, although known chiefly as a film star, Bergman appeared in London's West End, working with stage star Michael Redgrave in A Month in the Country.
 She took on the role of Natalia Petrovna, a lovely headstrong woman, bored with her marriage and her life.
 According to The Times, "The production would hardly have exerted this special appeal without the presence of Ingrid Bergman."

 In 1966, Bergman acted in only one project, an hour-long television version of Jean Cocteau's one-character play, The Human Voice.
 It tells a story of a lonely woman in her apartment talking on the phone to her lover who is about to leave her for another woman.
 The New York Times praised her performance, calling it a tour-de-force.
 The Times of London echoed the same sentiment, describing it as a great dramatic performance through this harrowing monologue.

 In 1967, Bergman was cast in a short episode of Swedish anthology film, Stimulantia.
 Her segment which is based on the Guy de Maupassant's The Jewellery reunited her with Gustaf Molander.
 Next, Eugene O'Neill's More Stately Mansions directed by José Quintero, opened on 26 October 1967.
 Bergman, Colleen Dewhurst, and Arthur Hill appeared in the leading roles.
 The show closed on 2 March 1968 after 142 performances.
-It was reported that thousand of spectators bought tickets, and travelled across the country, to see Bergman perform.
+It was reported that thousands of spectators bought tickets, and travelled across the country, to see Bergman perform.
 Bergman returned as both a presenter and a performer during the 41st Annual Academy Awards in 1969.

 Bergman wished to work in American films again, following a long hiatus.
 She starred in Cactus Flower released in 1969, with Walter Matthau and Goldie Hawn.
 Here, she played a prim spinster, a dental nurse-receptionist who is secretly in love with her boss, the dentist, played by Matthau.
-Howard Thompson wrote in the New York Times:
+Howard Thompson wrote in The New York Times: